linkages/vic-presentation/PITCHME.md

 Containers by default save any changes to the their filesystems to a layer that is owned by that container.

-When that container removed, all the layers are removed as well.
+When that container is removed, all the layers are removed as well.

 ---
 @snap[north-west]